Yoga Posture Basics :: Legs up the Wall / Viparita Karani

 blog post legs up the wall viparita karani jennifer raye

-There are many variations of Viparita Karani but in today’s post, I explore a simple variation of “legs up the wall”.
-This posture can be used in an active yoga practice, in a yin yoga practice, or in a restorative yoga practice.
+There are many variations of Viparita Karani, but in today’s post, I explore a simple variation of “legs up the wall”.
+This posture can be used in an active, yin, or restorative yoga practice.

 Legs up the Wall // Viparita Karani

-Legs up the wall is a deeply nourishing pose that is very revitalizing for the lower body and very calming for the nervous system.
-It can be used during your practice to slow down and create more restoration, or you can use it as a single pose after a long day on your feet!
+Legs up the wall is a deeply nourishing pose that revitalizes the lower body and calms the nervous system.
+It can be used during your practice to slow down and create more restoration, or as a single pose after a long day on your feet!

 To practice this posture, sit against a wall and swing your legs up.
 Let your sacrum rest on the floor and lean your buttocks up against the wall.
 You can bind the legs with a strap to allow for a deeper sense of relaxation through the legs.
 If you notice your chin popping up towards the ceiling, lengthen the back of your neck and place a small padded support under the head so that the chin is the same height as your forehead.

-Rest in this pose as long as you can allowing the fluids to drain out of the legs.
-To exit the pose roll to one side and sit up.
+Rest in this pose as long as you can, allowing fluids to drain from the legs.
+To exit the pose, roll to one side and sit up.

 Share This Post: